LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 There is another simpler method to calculate feature importance: shuffle (permutate) a feature column, and record how well the model performs.
 Shuffling a column makes the values for each sample random, but at the same time keeps the overal distribution for the feature constant.
-Scikit-Learn has a great [article][scikit_perm_fi] on the advantages of this over impurity based feature importance.
+Scikit-learn has a great [article][scikit_perm_fi] on the advantages of this over impurity based feature importance.
 (A `perm_feature_importance()` function is in the utilities.py module.)

 [scikit_perm_fi]: https://scikit-learn.org/stable/auto_examples/inspection/plot_permutation_importance.html